 Milton Friedman by Lanny Ebenstein

 The biographical works of Milton Friedman and Peter Drucker serve as business models for my work on strategy and intellectual property.
-My sole purpose for reading “Milton Friedman” was to determine Friedman’s strategy for becoming an eminent economist through scholastic excellence.
+My sole purpose for reading “Milton Friedman” was to determine Friedman’s strategy for becoming an eminent economist through academic excellence.
 In short, what made Friedman an international giant in economics among the thousands of economic professors throughout the world?

-Within the hundreds of pages within “Milton Friedman,” page 181 is the crown jewel I was looking for.
+Of the hundreds of pages within “Milton Friedman,” page 181 is the crown jewel I was looking for.
 There were a few factors that led to Friedman’s international fame, including:

 1. Publishing his seminal works, “Capitalism and Freedom” and “A Monetary History of the United States.”

-2. Participating in Goldwater’s campaign which gave Friedman a different stage outside of academia to illustrate the relevance of his work.
+2. Participating in Goldwater’s campaign gave Friedman a different stage outside of academia to illustrate the relevance of his work.

 3. Writing regularly for Newsweek.

 4. Speaking tirelessly as a lecturer, as well as being a prolific writer within different forums.